gholdman1/graphenemodeling/doc/source/index.rst

 GrapheneModeling makes it easy to model graphene!

 Graphene research has exploded in the past two decades.
-As such, a large amount of literature has been written from theoretical descriptions of its properties and some experimental verification.
-The singular goal of GraphenemModeling is to compile the most important literature as executable code into one Python package for the use of the community.
+As such, a large amount of literature has been written from theoretical descriptions to some experimental verification.
+The singular goal of GrapheneModeling is to compile the most important literature as executable Python code into one package for the use of the community.

 Are you a research group looking to explain your experiment with